Millennium Sapphire (MSTO) Self Reported Market Cap Achieves $120.60 Million

 Millennium Sapphire Token Profile

-Millennium Sapphire’s genesis date was December 4th, 2021.
+Millennium Sapphire was first traded on December 4th, 2021.
 Millennium Sapphire’s total supply is 149,999,499 tokens.
-The official website for Millennium Sapphire is mstoken.art.
+Millennium Sapphire’s official message board is mstokensto.medium.com.
 Millennium Sapphire’s official Twitter account is @millenniumsapp and its Facebook page is accessible here.
-Millennium Sapphire’s official message board is mstokensto.medium.com.
+Millennium Sapphire’s official website is mstoken.art.

-It is usually not possible to buy alternative cryptocurrencies such as Millennium Sapphire directly using US dollars.
-Investors seeking to acquire Millennium Sapphire should first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as Coinbase, Gemini or Changelly.
-Investors can then use their newly-acquired Ethereum or Bitcoin to buy Millennium Sapphire using one of the aforementioned exchanges.
+It is usually not presently possible to buy alternative cryptocurrencies such as Millennium Sapphire directly using US dollars.
+Investors seeking to acquire Millennium Sapphire should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as GDAX, Gemini or Coinbase.
+Investors can then use their newly-acquired Bitcoin or Ethereum to buy Millennium Sapphire using one of the aforementioned exchanges.

 Receive News & Updates for Millennium Sapphire Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Millennium Sapphire and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.